araffin/academic-kickstart/content/post/sb3/index.md

 Algorithms are verified against published results by comparing the agent learning curves (cf issues [#48](https://github.com/DLR-RM/stable-baselines3/issues/48) and [#48](https://github.com/DLR-RM/stable-baselines3/issues/49)).

-As an example, to compare against TD3 and SAC original implementation, we integrated SB3 callbacks and made sure both SB3 and original implementations were using the same hyperparameters (the code diff for SAC and TD3 can be found [here](https://github.com/rail-berkeley/softlearning/compare/master...Artemis-Skade:master) and [there](https://github.com/sfujim/TD3/compare/master...araffin:master)).
+As an example, to compare against TD3 and SAC original implementation, we integrated SB3 callbacks and made sure both SB3 and original implementations were using the same hyperparameters (the code diff for SAC and TD3 repos can be found [here](https://github.com/rail-berkeley/softlearning/compare/master...Artemis-Skade:master) and [there](https://github.com/sfujim/TD3/compare/master...araffin:master)).

 <!-- https://github.com/Artemis-Skade/softlearning -->
 <!-- https://github.com/araffin/TD3 -->

 During this period, that's how we realized some tricky details that made a big difference.
-For example, PyTorch RMSProp is different from TensorFlow one (we include a custom version inside our codebase), and the `epsilon` value of the optimizer can make a [big difference](https://twitter.com/araffin2/status/1329382226421837825):
+For example, PyTorch RMSProp is different from TensorFlow one (we include a [custom version](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/sb2_compat/rmsprop_tf_like.py) inside our codebase), and the `epsilon` value of the optimizer can make a [big difference](https://twitter.com/araffin2/status/1329382226421837825):

 ![A2C](./a2c.png)
 *A and B are actually the same RL algorithm (A2C), sharing the exact same code, same hardware, same hyperparameters... except the epsilon value to avoid division by zero in the optimizer (one is `eps=1e-5`, the other `eps=1e-7`)*